List of The Mandalorian characters: R2-D2

 R2-D2 is a droid that was befriended by Luke Skywalker.
-He appeared with Luke in "Chapter 16: The Rescue" where they obtain Grogu so that Luke can train him.
+He appeared with Luke in "Chapter 16: The Rescue", where they obtain Grogu so that Luke can train him.

 Bib Fortuna

 Bib Fortuna is the former aide of Jabba the Hutt.
-He appears in the post-credits scene of "Chapter 16: The Rescue" where he is revealed to have taken over Jabba's palace, and is subsequently killed by his former ally Boba Fett.
+He appears in the post-credits scene of "Chapter 16: The Rescue", where he is revealed to have taken over Jabba's palace, and is subsequently killed by his former ally Boba Fett.

 Bib Fortuna is portrayed by Matthew Wood; he previously appeared as the character in Star Wars: The Phantom Menace.

 Introduced in season three

-Ragnar
+Ragnar Vizsla

-Ragnar is a Mandalorian intiate who was in the midst of being sworn in by the Armorer as part of a coming of age ritual.
+Ragnar is the son of Paz Vizsla and a Mandalorian initiate who was in the midst of being sworn in by the Armorer as part of a coming of age ritual.
 It was disrupted when a Dinosaur Turtle emerged from the lake as the Armorer gets Ragnar out of the way.
+After being bested by Grogu in a match with training darts, Ragnar was abducted by a Shriek-hawk causing Bo-Katan to lead Djarin, Paz, and some other Mandalorians in rescuing him.

 Ragnar is portrayed by Wesley Kimmel.

+Nevarro Copper Droid

+The Nevarro Copper Droid is a Droid that serves as an advisor to Greef Karga.

+The Nevarro Copper Droid is performed by Chris Bartlett and voiced by Parvesh Cheena.

 Gorian Shard

 Gorian Shard is the captain of a group of pirates who operated in the sector where Nevarro is.
+He later launched an attack on Nevarro which caused the citizens to flee the city.
+As Carson Teva was unable to get Colonel Tuttle to send aid to Nevarro due to various reasons, Teva enlisted Djarin and the Armorer's faction for help.
+While most of the Mandalorians engaged the pirates on the ground, Djarin and Bo-Katan attacked Shard's ship.
+After the final engine was shot, Shard called a fleeing Vane a coward as he and those on board with him perished in the crash.
+The remainder of Shard's pirates that were on the ground were detained.

 Gorian Shard is performed by Carey Jones and voiced by Nonso Anozie.

 Vane

 Vane is a member of Gorian Shard's pirate crew.
+Vane later accompanied Shard during an attack on Nevarro.
+He would later flee after his fellow fighters are shot down causing Shard to call him a coward.

 Vane is portrayed by Marti Matulis.

+Coxswain

+The Coxswain is an unnamed Ugnaught member of Gorian Shard's pirate crew who helps to operate his spaceship.
+During Gorian Shard's attack on Nevarro, the Coxswain forwarded Shard's orders to Vane and those attacking from the air.
+He perished when Shard's ship crashed to the ground.

+The Coxswain is performed by Misty Rosas and voiced by Mat Fraser.